k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Operating.md

 ### Traefik
 #### Starting Traefik
-Traefik starts automatically after you create your first Fabric Space.
-It will also check whenever a new Fabric Space is created.
-If it is not running it will be started automatically.
+Traefik starts automatically after you create your first Fabric space.
+It will also check whenever a new Fabric space is created.
+If it is not running, it will be started automatically.

-> __Note:__ Traefik relies on the Docker network created during the creation of a Fabric Space.
-Therefore, It must be started __after__ the Fabric Space.
+> __Note:__ Traefik relies on the Docker network created during the creation of a Fabric space.
+Therefore, it must be started __after__ the Fabric space.

 #### Restarting Traefik
 To restart Traefik (e.g., after configuring your TSL certificates) run the command below:

 ```bash
 docker compose -f k2vingress-compose.yaml restart